primaprashant/pycon-apac-2023-tech-talk/README.md

 # PyCon APAC 2023 Tech Talk - AI for Efficient Routing of Customer Inquiries at Mercari

+I gave my first-ever tech-talk at a conference at PyCon APAC 2023 on Friday, October 27th.
+I mostly talked about how we use AI in customer support operation at Mercari.
+The takeaways from the talk are:

+- Translating a business problem into an ML one
+- Solving the ML problem using NLP and Python
+- Insights into the routing of customer inquiries

+If you're interested in the use of AI for improving customer support operations, you'll find this talk worthwhile!

+You can find the video of the talk and the slides that I used here as well as the proposal that I submitted for the talk.

 ## Talk video

 Click on the image below to play the video.
 My talk starts at the timestamp 2:32:33 and it's a half hour talk.